ibm-cloud-docs/vpc/bare_metal_server_about_s390x.md

 You can choose different profiles to meet your individual workload needs and help accelerate deployment of your compute resources.
 You get maximum performance without oversubscribing.

-For more information, see [Profiles for LinuxONE Bare Metal servers](/docs/vpc?topic=vpc-linuxone-bare-metal-servers-profile).
+For more information, see [s390x Bare Metal server profiles](/docs/vpc?topic=vpc-s390x-bare-metal-servers-profile).

 ### Latest semiconductor technology